microshare/microshare.github.io/docs/0.1/getting-started/data-workflow.md

   lib.post(webhookURL, headers, body);
 {% endhighlight %}

-We've got a very few libs you can use too:
-Twilio code snippet
-Email code snippet
+For more examples, see our [notification methods](/docs/0.1/advanced/robots-libraries/sending-notifications) and [calling external APIs methods](/docs/0.1/advanced/robots-libraries/making-restful-calls)

 ## Write data to the data lake
-Each step of a workflow usually ends with writting a record in the data lake.
+As shown above, each step of a workflow usually ends with writting a record in the data lake.

 A data write use is twofold: it builds the audit trail of your data, and allows to trigger the next step of the workflow.